merely-useful/py-rse/index.md

 in a specific directory structure combined with installation instructions for the computer.
-Python packages can come from various sources: some are distributed with Python itself, but anyone can create one, and there are thousands that can be downloaded and installed from online repositories.
+Python packages can come from various sources: some are distributed with Python itself as part of the language's [standard library][python-standard-library], but anyone can create one, and there are thousands that can be downloaded and installed from online repositories.